mswatosh/was-kerberos-database/README.md

 The Dockerfile installs kerberos libs, and copies `docker-entrypoint.sh` and `createschema.sh` into the image.
 `docker-entrypoint.sh` creates the krb5.conf and starts the database.
 `createschema.sh` updates the database configuration for kerberos, runs kinit with the user, and starts db2 admin.

+The db2 user account is db2inst1
+The db2 kerberos service is db2srvc/db2@EXAMPLE.COM

 DB2 Logs: /database/config/db2user/sqllib/db2dump/DIAG0000/